piratestudios/react-native-audio-sync/README.md

 ## Usage

-A negative output indicates that audioFile1 is lagging behind audioFile2.
+Outputs the time difference of the first input relative to the second - a negative output indicates that audioFile1 is lagging behind audioFile2.

 ```js
 import { calculateSyncOffset } from 'react-native-audio-sync';